 |NPV||31 000||(8 893)||0||8 640|

-When your net present value is zero, you found the project's internal rate of return (IRR).
+When your net present value is zero, you discover the project's internal rate of return (IRR).
 In our example, the IRR is 7.32%.
 This means that you will be able to totally reimburse your initial investment at a rate of return of 7.32% over 5 years.
-The NPV and IRR will give us a measuring tool to compare with other investment or business projects that have a variable annual cash flow.
+The NPV and IRR will give us a measuring tool to compare with other investments or business projects that have a variable annual cash flow.

 Using the calculator

-Even though investing in rental properties is popular, a low rate can mean that it would have been better to invest on the stock market, government titles or other business projects, and sometimes for a lot less effort.
+Even though investing in rental properties is popular, a low rate can mean that it would have been better to invest in the stock market, government titles or other business projects, and sometimes for a lot less effort.

-Try the Calculate the Net Profitability of your Rental Income Property?
-Calculator >
+Try the calculator Calculate the Net Profitability of your Rental Income Property? >